Crandall, Texas: Geography

 Crandall is located in western Kaufman County.
 U.S. Route 175 passes through the north side of the city, leading northwest 24 mi to the center of Dallas and southeast 9 mi to Kaufman.

-According to the United States Census Bureau, the city of Crandall has a total area of 8.3 km2, of which 0.061 sqm, or 0.07%, is water.
+According to the United States Census Bureau, the city of Crandall has a total area of 8.3 km2, of which 0.061 sqm, or 0.07%, is covered by water.